kinu/speculative-loading/README.md

 #### Ephemeral Cookies

 One thought is to make prefetch requests only when the target site doesn't have any associated credentials/cookies stored in UA, so that the requests can be safely uncredentialed.
 If the response tries to set some cookies that need to be made in an ephemeral cookie store so that they can be committed and stored only when the user actually made the navigation to the same URL.
-This needs to come with additional mitigations of no-onerror/no-onload so that the referrer site can't observe the results.

 #### Opt-in Mechanism